LogtalkDotOrg/logtalk3/examples/attvars/NOTES.md

 When using XSB, the `attvars_hook` hook object works by generating the `install_verify_attribute_handler/4` and `install_attribute_portray_hook/3` XSB directives, invoked using Logtalk-compiled arguments.
-These directives allows the use of common code for SWI-Prolog, XSB, and YAP.
+These directives allow the use of common code for SWI-Prolog, XSB, and YAP.

 When using B-Prolog, the `attribute_goals//1` hook grammar rule is discarded.